urbit/docs/docs/programming/arvo/system/security-driver.md

 the driver.
 In our case, that's `/=home=/sec/com/gitub/api/atom`.
-These keys are stored encrypted, and you don't want to edit them directly.  `%eyre` loads them directly into your bale.
+These keys are stored encrypted, and you don't want to edit them directly.  `%eyre` loads them directly into your `bale`.

 # OAuth2